 All bourbons (by law) must be aged for at least four years in fresh, toasted casks, crafted out of American white oak.
 Tennessee differs from standard bourbon in that it is charcoal-filtered before being placed into the casks.

-If you’re looking for a whisky that is a little different to the usual blends, opt for Japanese.
-Although the renowned distilleries of Honshu and Hokkaido boast hints of Scottish traditions, they’re extremely unique and produce a variety of exclusive, multidimensional whiskies – ideal for someone who likes the finer things in life.
-A number of Japanese whiskies have now become investment items, leaving some investors to toast to tidy profits.
+If you’re looking for a whiskey that is a little different to the usual blends, opt for Japanese.
+Although the renowned distilleries of Honshu and Hokkaido boast hints of Scottish traditions, they’re extremely unique and produce a variety of exclusive, multidimensional whiskeys – ideal for someone who likes the finer things in life.
+A number of Japanese whiskeys have now become investment items, leaving some investors to toast to tidy profits.

 Chocolate is a great accompaniment, particularly dark chocolate.
-When selecting chocolate for a whisky hamper, the higher the percentage of cacao, the better.
+When selecting chocolate for a whiskey hamper, the higher the percentage of cacao, the better.
 Fruit-infused chocolates are also a good option – especially those laced with orange.
-It’s important to pick wisely though, as opting for the wrong chocolate can mar the flavour of the pairing.
+It’s important to pick wisely though, as opting for the wrong chocolate can mar the flavor of the pairing.

-Fruit is another great addition to whisky hampers.
+Fruit is another great addition to whiskey hampers.
 Opt for tangy or tart fruits, such as apples or pears, or even chutneys infused with these fruits.
-Avoid citrus fruits, including oranges and lemon-based chutneys, as these have a tendency to overpower the flavour of the whisky.
+Avoid citrus fruits, including oranges and lemon-based chutneys, as these have a tendency to overpower the flavor of the whiskey.

 7. Pub snacks

-From honey-roasted peanuts and Worcestershire crisps, to sesame pretzels and oriental rice crackers – all pair well with whisky.
-They’re also snacks enjoyed by many a whisky connoisseur, making them a perfect addition to a whisky hamper.
+From honey-roasted peanuts and Worcestershire crisps to sesame pretzels and oriental rice crackers – all pair well with whiskey.
+They’re also snacks enjoyed by many a whiskey connoisseur, making them a perfect addition to a whiskey hamper.

 8. Dried meat

 Dried deli-style meats are another popular choice for hampers, especially pork varieties.
-When it comes to serving meat with whisky, simplicity is best.
-Choose a selection of air-cured meats and a smoke-infused whisky for your hamper.
+When it comes to serving meat with whiskey, simplicity is best.
+Choose a selection of air-cured meats and a smoke-infused whiskey for your hamper.